MattCCC/fetchff/README.md

 api.updateUserDetails({ name: 'Mark' }, { userId: 1 });
 ```
-In this basic demo we fetch data from an API for user with an ID of 1.
+In this basic example we fetch data from an API for user with an ID of 1.
 We also update user's name to Mark.
+If you prefer OOP you can import `ApiHandler` and initialize the handler using `new ApiHandler` instead.

 ## Endpoint methods
 ##### api.yourEndpointName(queryParams, urlParams, requestConfig)